OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Function: A contextual window responsible for displaying the detailed information of a TrinketDefinition.
 Content: Displays the Trinket's name, icon, description, and a formatted list of its AbilityDefinition descriptions.
 Lifecycle: It is managed entirely by the WindowManager and adheres to all standard contextual window rules (hierarchical grouping, pruning, global closing, etc.).
 It is opened via a call to WindowManager.open_trinket_inspection_window(trinket_def, anchor_view).

+Trinket Tag Schema & Code Hooks
+This section defines the canonical tags/flags used to describe Trinket exclusivity and the precise integration points where filtering is enforced.

+Schema
+- CATEGORY: TRINKET.
+Items intended to be used as trinkets must either be defined as a TrinketDefinition resource or have category TRINKET.
+- is_player_exclusive: bool.
+Authoritative flag on TrinketDefinition to prevent enemy assignment.
+- Tag aliases (legacy support): PLAYER_ONLY, PLAYER_TRINKET_ONLY, PLAYER_EXCLUSIVE_TRINKET.
+Presence of any of these tags implies player-exclusive behavior and must be treated the same as is_player_exclusive = true.

+Enforcement Rules
+- Player side (RunState/rewards): No exclusivity filtering is required beyond duplicate prevention.
+Player-only trinkets are valid for rewards and equipping.
+- Enemy side (encounter generation/battle): Must exclude any trinket with is_player_exclusive = true OR with any alias tag above.

+Code Integration Hooks
+- AbilityResolver sourcing: Iterate `GameManager.run_state.player_trinkets` for player trinkets (source = Hero) and `BattleManager.get_enemy_trinkets()` for enemy trinkets (source from trigger context as applicable).
+- RunState: Route TRINKET-category instances to the dedicated `player_trinkets` container (5 slots).
+AbilityResolver/UI read directly from this container.
+Exclusivity is NOT enforced on the player side; only duplicate prevention per team applies.
+- BattleManager: During battle setup, populate an enemy_trinkets array for display/processing.
+Enforce exclusivity filtering when building this list (see TODO in BattleManager._setup_battle()).

+Notes
+- Team awareness is derived from equip location: player_trinkets belong to the player; enemy_trinkets belong to the enemy team.
+- Resolution semantics: Trinket effects resolve immediately at trigger time via the Effect Queue; see CombatSystem.md for details.